simple-crypto/SMAesH-challenge/website/src/submission.md

 to run the evaluation against the test dataset.

-Then, send the evaluation result, along with a test dataset, to the [organizers](mailto:info@simple-crypto.org).
+Then, send the evaluation result, along with the submission zip file, to the [organizers](mailto:info@simple-crypto.org).

 *Remark*: The [resource limit rule](./rules.md) is lifted for the post-CHES part of the challenge.
 However, please let us know if your submission requires significantly more computational resources that this limit.